MariamRaad/SlidingPuzzleAi/README.md

 This project was developed in collaboration with an AI assistant.
 Here are the key takeaways from the development process:

 - **Prompting is Key**: Writing clear, descriptive prompts and providing context is crucial for high-quality AI output.
-- **Token Efficiency**: Throughout the development, I asked numerous prompts and used approximately **200k tokens** (out of a 1M limit).
+- **Token Efficiency**: Throughout the development, I asked numerous prompts and used about **one-fifth of the available context window**.
 The fear of "running out of tokens" proved unnecessary for a project of this scale.
 - **Rapid Prototyping**: A functional, cross-platform application was built from scratch within about **a single day** — a process that would typically take much longer manually.
 - **Smart Documentation**: Using AI "Artifacts" for changelogs and documentation saved a significant amount of administrative work, allowing more focus on logic and design.